7 Free Bikepacking Routes in the USA (Water/Campsites Included)

 Technical red rock, true self-sufficiency, the best night skies I’ve seen from a sleeping bag.

-This one broke me a little, in the best way.
+Why ride it: This one broke me a little, in the best way.
 The second day, after a long push through loose rock with the canyon dropping away on my right, I found a flat spot above the Colorado and just sat there for twenty minutes.
 No permit needed.
 No ranger checking anything.
 Just desert, the river below, and a sky that goes properly dark at altitude.
+Proper camping techniques are essential for remote sections like this one.

 • 📍 Distance: 70 miles (Utah portion, Moab to Dewey Bridge area)